 The first thing is to recognise that this is a difficult situation for the alienated parent to tolerate.
 After all, if you are the alienated parent, then you are being forcibly separated from the children who love you and need you in their lives.

-You are forced to witness helplessly while another person maliciously brain washes them, destroys their love for you and otherwise puts them in an awkward situation where they must choose the alienating parent in order to avoid being torn apart.
+You are forced to witness helplessly while another person maliciously brain washes them, destroys their love for you and otherwise puts them in a loyalty conflict where they must choose the alienating parent in order to avoid being torn apart.

 Children often choose the latter course in desperation, because the alienating parent has created a situation where the children believe that this parent is helpless without the child.
 The price for a relationship is the child’s unwavering allegiance to the alienating parent.